KenedyMatiasso/PyAAT/README.md

 # PyAAT
-Python Aerospace Analysis Toolbox
+Python Aerospace Analysis Toolbox (PyAAT) is a OpenSource python-based toolbox for modeling, analysis and simulation of aerospace systems.
-- Line 2